Kevin Pietersen recalled by England for India A tour match

 Pietersen, 32, was dropped in August for sending "provocative" text messages to South Africa players.

-Left out of the India tour party, he was recalled after meeting with coach Andy Flower and senior players.
+Left out of the India tour party, after meeting with coach Andy Flower and senior players.

 He plays in England's opening tour match, which starts on Tuesday, when Nick Compton is set to open the batting with captain Alastair Cook.